boundary/boundary-event-plugins/vmware/README.md

 VMware Event Adapter
 ====================

-The Boudary VMware event adapater is a standalone java application which contionually polls a single VMware vSphere server for events and forwards them to Boundary.
+The Boudary VMware event adapater is a standalone java application which continually polls a single VMware vSphere server for events and forwards them to Boundary.

 The source is currently not available but the binary file can be downloaded from https://s3.amazonaws.com/boundary-utils/boundary-event-adapters/vmware/vmware-events-1.2.jar

-The VMware event adapater can be downloaded and placed in any path.
+The VMware event adapter can be downloaded and placed in any path.
 For example /opt/boundary/vmware along with a configuration file as described.

 Configuration
 -------------